Wunschpunsch

 Wunschpunsch (Wounchpounch, Der Wunschpunsch lit.
-"Wish Punch") is a children's animated series, co-produced by Saban International Paris, CinéGroupe and TF1, with the participation of Ventura Film Distributors B.V. and ARD/Degeto, and with the collaboration of Radio-Canada.
-The series is inspired by the 1989 German novel The Night of Wishes by Michael Ende.
-The series aired on Radio-Canada in Canada from October 14, 2000 to March 16, 2002, in France on TF1, in the Netherlands on Disney Channel, in Europe and MENA on Fox Kids (later Jetix) and Jetix Play, and in Germany on ARD and KiKa.
+"Wish Punch") is a children's animated series based on the 1989 German novel The Night of Wishes by Michael Ende.
+The series is a co-production between Saban International Paris, CinéGroupe and TF1, with the participation of Ventura Film Distributors B.V. and ARD/Degeto, and with the collaboration of Radio-Canada.
+The series centres on two animals, a cat named Mauricio and a raven named Jacob, as they stop the wicked and crazy spells created by their owners, Bubonic and Tyrannia.

+The series initially debuted on TF1 in France on October 14, 2000, followed by a subsequent pay-TV debut on Fox Kids channels throughout Europe.
+The series would make its debut in Canada and Germany the following year on Radio-Canada and Kika, respectively.

 Plot

-In every episode, an eccentric old wizard named Bubonic and his aunt, a witch named Tyrannia, must wreak havoc on the city in which they live or suffer a severe punishment from their supervisor, Maledictus T. Maggot.
-To be able to do so, they use an ancient magical parchment that, once utilized to activate a spell, said spell must be reversed within the next seven hours; otherwise, its effects will become permanent and irreversible.
-To make sure the spells are reversed, Bubonic's and Tyrannia's pets, Mauricio di Mauro and Jacob Scribble, must seek out Aunt Noah, an old turtle at the local zoo and head of the Animal Council, for a riddle on how to reverse the spell, which they usually manage to do in the nick of time.
+In every episode, an eccentric wizard named Bubonic and his aunt, a vain witch named Tyrannia, must wreak havoc on the city in which they live or suffer a severe punishment from their supervisor, Maledictus T. Maggot.
+Using a magical parchment, they cast a spell whose effects will become permanent if it is not reversed within 7 hours.
+Bubonic's and Tyrannia's pets, Mauricio di Mauro and Jacob Scribble, must seek out Aunt Noah, an old turtle at the local zoo and head of the Animal Council, for a riddle on how to reverse the spell, which they manage to do in the nick of time.
+Bubonic and Tyrannia, who have often been inconvenienced by their own spell due to their clumsiness, are puzzled or relieved at their magic being reversed, before being punished by Maggot for their failure.

-One of the episodes, Night of Wishes, is particularly inspired by the book.
-In that episode, the animals foil the spell by dropping a bell sound into the potion cauldron and Maledictus Maggot punishes Bubonic and Tyrannia for the foiled spell by attaching their homes, forcing them to live together.
-Unlike the other known punishments that never last long enough to be seen in later episodes, this one seems to be permanent and has lasted at least five years (the animals recall that it has been five years since it happened).
-Bubonic and Tyrannia are so clumsy that some of their spells bring trouble to themselves, and when the spells are undone, they feel a temporary relief that quickly ends when Maggot shows up to punish them for their failure.